CINCINNATI - Judy Jones says she knows how hard it is for people who are sexually abused by priests to come forward.

 Barrett rejected that.

-According to the Glenmary website, Poandl was accused of sexual misconduct in February 2012 and was relieved of his ministerial duties as pastor of Glenmary's missions in Claxton, Pembroke and Sandhill, Ga., Since then, he has been living under a safety plan at Glenmary's Cincinnati residence and has not been functioning as a priest, the website says.
+Poandl was accused of sexual misconduct in February 2012 and was relieved of his ministerial duties as pastor of Glenmary's missions in Claxton, Pembroke and Sandhill, Ga., according to Bach.

 After state charges were dismissed, his record there was expunged.